edemaine/coauthor/README.md

   subscribed (by clicking on the corresponding column, once for default sort order and again for opposite sort order).
 Intelligent handling of numbers while sorting, e.g. "9." comes before "10.".
-Deleted messages always sort to the very bottom; minimized messages always sort near the bottom; and unpublished messages always sort near the top.
+Deleted messages always sort to the very bottom; minimized messages always sort near the bottom;
+  pinned messages always sort near the top; and unpublished messages always sort near the very top.

 * "**Live Feed**" to watch messages as they get changed/posted.
 Useful for projecting the latest activity onto a big screen while a group is gathered